This refreshing and crunchy 5 Bean Salad is perfect for a barbecue, cookout, or a light dinner. It's delicious!

 - Dijon mustard

-Maple syrup -- using maple syrup adds a nice depth of flavor to the dressing and keeps it vegan.
-You can use honey, however, if you prefer it and don't mind the recipe not being vegan.
+- Maple syrup - using maple syrup adds a nice depth of flavor to the dressing and keeps it vegan.
+You can substitute honey, however, if you are not vegan.

-Herbs -- you can also use fresh herbs in this recipe instead of dry.
-To do so, used 3 teaspoons chopped fresh dill and 1.5 teaspoons fresh thyme.
+- Herbs - fresh herbs work in this recipe instead of dry.
+Just use 3 teaspoons chopped fresh dill and 1.5 teaspoons fresh thyme.

-Oil -- avocado oil or walnut oil can also be used for this salad's dressing.
+- Oil - avocado oil or walnut oil can sub for the olive oil

 Follow me on your favorite social platforms to get all of my new recipes, updates, and posts!

 Wax beans can be found at most major grocery store chains here in the United States.
-If you can't find them, you can easily just substitute in another can of green beans.
+Here in Colorado, I can find them at King Soopers (Kroger) and Safeway.
+They are harder to find at Whole Foods and Trader Joe's.
+If you can't find wax beans, you can easily substitute another can of green beans.

-Yes, this bean salad is super budget-friendly!
+Yes, this bean salad is super budget-friendly.
 I spent just around $9 US dollars for all the ingredients in this salad which serves 8-10 people, meaning each serving can cost as little as $.90!
-Pretty sweet to have healthy food that is this affordable, if you ask me. 🙂

 Yes, this salad is naturally vegetarian, vegan, gluten-free, dairy-free, and processed sugar-free! 🤯